ac0d3r/ac0d3r.github.io/backup/Reverse Engineering WeChat on macOS- Building a Forensic Tool.md

 It cannot be decoded.
 After running the `decodeObjectOfClass` function, there is still additional logic to be executed.

-Since I couldn't find any relevant clues through reverse engineering, I’ll have to abandon this approach for now.
+Since I couldn't find any relevant clues through reverse engineering, I’ll have to abandon this approach for now.😡

 ### Reading from Memory